imvasen/plex-one-pace-updater/README.md

 ![sh1](./assets/one-pace-sh.png)
 ![sh2](./assets/ennies-lobby-sh.png)

-If you have Plex and want to store your [One Pace](one-pace-home) episode's collection, this script might help you.
+If you have Plex and want to store your [One Pace][one-pace-home] episode's collection, this script might help you.

 One Pace is not an official anime, so Plex Series Scanner won't find it